 This book follows one family as they grocery shop and then prepare and enjoy a meal together at home.
 Lovely, collage-style illustrations.

-follows the same family as they celebrate Christmas.
-Christmas for Ten
+*The excellent Christmas for Ten follows the same family as they celebrate Christmas.

 Children sing along as they discover jungle animals.
 The rhythmic language and vibrant illustrations make the book engaging.

 Come On, Rain! by Karen Hesse

 A beautiful, lyrical book about the joy of rain after a drought and the ways people come together as a community.